-13.3.8.3.3 Notwithstanding policy 13.3.8.3.1, a limited number of buildings up to a maximum height of 25 storeys will be permitted in the Waterway District Area (Map 13-3.3).
-Buildings greater than 25 storeys in height may be considered and will require a Height Study.
+13.3.8.3.4 Notwithstanding policy 13.3.8.3.1, three taller buildings may be permitted in the Waterway

+District Area (Map 13-3.3) with the tallest building permitted to a maximum height of 40 storeys.
+The buildings will be in keeping with the configuration identified in the Lakeview Waterfront Development Master Plan.

-13.3.8.3.4 A Height Study will address among other things:
+13.3.8.3.5 A Height Study will address among other things:

-- appropriate height; - floor plate size;
+- appropriate height;

+- floor plate size;

-- number and location of buildings; - appropriate separation distance including siting to preserve view corridors; - transition to adjacent development; and - variations in height to create visual interest.
+- number and location of buildings;

+- appropriate separation distance including siting to preserve view corridors;

+- · transition to adjacent development; and

+- variations in height to create visual interest.